-Kill Box: Starting on the first player's second turn, if a player ends their turn with a friendly warcaster or warlock completely within 12" of their table edge, the opponent immediately scores 2 control points.
+Kill Box: Starting on the first player's second turn, if a player ends their turn with a friendly warcaster or warlock completely within 12" of their table edge, their opponent immediately scores 2 control points.

-Scenario Elements: Mark two circular zones (12" diameter) and place three flags and two objectives in accordance with the diagram below.
+Scenario Elements: Mark one circular zone (12" diameter) and place three flags and two objectives in accordance with the diagram below.
 Starting on the second player's second turn, at the end of each player's turn, a player earns control points (CP) as follows:

-Zone: Control = 1 CP
+- Zone: Control = 1 CP

-• Flag: Control = 1 CP
+- Flag: Control = 1 CP

-Enemy Objective: Destroyed/Removed from Play = 1 CP (once per objective) There is no limit to the number of CPs a player can score.
+- Enemy Objective: Destroyed/Removed from Play = 1 CP (once per objective)